ACM40960/project-abhiucd/README.md

 # Handwritten Equation Detection and Evaluation
-The  project  is  aimed  at  building  an  AI  system  based on Deep learning model (DCCNN) to identify handwritten mathematical equations from a sheet of paper, digitizes the steps of solving them and then evaluate's them to provide feedback.
+The  project  is  aimed  at  building  an  AI  system  based on Deep learning model (DCCNN) to identify handwritten mathematical equations from a sheet of paper, digitize the steps of solving them and then evaluate them to provide feedback.

 ## Project Outline